Frequently Asked Questions

 Can Air Display connect multiple displays?

-With the release of Air Display 2 we added support for connecting multiple devices.
+Air Display supports connecting multiple devices.

 To do this you’ll need to install the Client app on to each device you wish to use as a display.

-To connect additional displays simply click on the ‘Connect’ button to add up to four devices shown in the Host software’s device list.
+To connect additional displays simply click on the Connect button to add up to four devices shown in the Host software’s device list.
 It’s that simple!

 Does Air Display broadcast sound to the display device?